American Exodus: Second-Generation Chinese Americans in China, 1901–1949

 Author Bio

-Charlotte Brooks is Professor of History at Baruch College, CUNY.
-A scholar of race, immigration, and urban history, she has published widely on Asian American history, especially Chinese American history.
+Charlotte Brooks is Professor of History at Baruch College and the CUNY Graduate Center.
+A scholar of race, immigration, and urban history, she has published widely on Asian American history, especially Chinese American and Chinese diaspora history.

-Brooks’ articles have appeared in numerous journals, including the Journal of American History, the Journal of American Ethnic History, and the Journal of Urban History, and her work has also been reprinted in The Best American History Essays.
+Prof. Brooks’ articles have also appeared in numerous journals, including the Journal of American History, the Journal of American Ethnic History, and the Journal of Urban History, and her work has been reprinted in The Best American History Essays.